Download: School Council Policy 2021-2022 [PDF]

 We are very proud to have elected our School Council.

-School Council meets on Wednesday afternoon to discuss issues and matters that affect school life.
+School Council meet meet weekly in year groups to discuss issues and matters that affect school life.
 Each class has two representatives, who serve for the entire academic year.
-Our School Council currently meets as two separate bodies, Infant council and junior council, and meeting together as a full school council once per half term.

 School council are currently working towards developing joint projects for the coming year and working through issues and solutions brought forward from each meeting.

 Thank you to everyone who put themselves forward for the role of School Council this year.
 We had lots of fantastic speeches, so well done to everyone who applied!

 Well done to our new School Councillors, who were voted for by their peers.